paul-macfarlane/picksleagues-api/backlog/tasks/task-001 - Delete-Account.md

 ## Implementation Notes

-- Implemented the `DELETE /api/v1/users/me` endpoint to anonymize user accounts.
+- Implemented the `DELETE /api/v1/users/me` endpoint to anonymize user accounts in a transaction.
 - Added business logic to handle sole commissioners and single-member leagues.
 - Added a `listByUserId` method to the `leagues` feature to simplify fetching a user's leagues.
 - Refactored the code based on feedback to improve structure, error handling, and to correctly implement the anonymization logic.
 - Moved the `users.router.ts` to the correct feature directory.
+- Removed the unique constraint on the `username` in the `profiles` table and updated the profile creation/update logic to prevent the use of the "anonymous" username.
+- Refactored the anonymization logic to follow the standards by using the mutation services to update the user and profile data.
+- Refactored the business logic out of the mutation services and into the service layer, where it belongs.